 Dorset Partnership for Older People Programme (POPP)

-Dorset POPP is primarily a partnership between Dorset County Council, NHS Dorset, the Third Sector and older people.
+Dorset POPP is primarily a partnership between Dorset County Council, Dorset Clinical Commissioning Group, the Third Sector and older people.
 However, the programme has developed a robust working partnership that extends beyond this and includes a range of other service providers, including Dorset Fire and Rescue, Dorset Police, libraries, community matrons, community pharmacies and others.

 Dorset POPP is a complex and ambitious, person centred programme, led by the needs, desires, and aspirations of Dorset's older people.